Everything You Should Know About Anorexia

 3. Abuse or neglect, including bullying (at school, home or work)

-4. Stressful life events such as divorce of parents, fights etc can also cause anorexia.
+4. Stressful life events such as the divorce of parents, fights etc can also cause anorexia.

 5. Predisposition to depression, anxiety, perfectionism or self-blame.